SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Transmissions/Transmission.md

 		selectedPoint crTrace ]
 ```

-With transmissions, we can achieve the same behaviour as follows:
+With transmissions, we can achieve the same behavior as follows:

 ```
 OverviewDetailPresenter >> connectPresenters